 Grillaholics Merchandise

 In our YouTube video, we are using two Grillaholics products.
-We use the Heat resistant BBQ gloves and the very popular SPG (Salt-Pepper-Garlic) to help make our Corned Beef and Colcannon.
+We use Heat-resistant BBQ gloves and the very popular SPG (Salt-Pepper-Garlic) to help make our Corned Beef and Colcannon.
 Check the link below to order these products.

 Equipment